Welcome to the Chemical Hydrology and Mass Spectrometry Lab!

 We have been working in delineation of areas of groundwater problems in Kansas, Texas, and neighboring states.
 Additionally, recent studies of mineralization in rock-brine and supercritical CO2 mixtures in a CO2 injection scenario within subsurface saline aquifers has gained momentum in our group.

-The lab has an opening for a two-year postdoctoral position in low temperature geochemistry: application »
+The lab has an opening for a postdoctoral position in organic contaminants and low-temperature geochemistry

 RAPID: Impacts of High Magnitude Wildfire on Volcanic (Lava Tube) Cave Water Chemistry, Nutrient Transport, Activity and Diversity of Cave Microbiome